18F/myusa-ux/research/usability/sprint28_agencies-report.md

 ## Getting approval from security

-Security identifies issues; they identify solutions [compliance and checklist culture]
+Security identifies issues; they identify solutions

 "**Usable for end user but will it pass security?** Once we narrowed it down to a couple flows, we want to present them to security, but we'd like to present a third option, which would be using MyUSA."
 22-P01